Skip to Main Content

 Having and building an emergency fund is one of the top ways to maintain financial security, because it prepares you in advance for unexpected expenses.
 An emergency fund is where you store money specifically for these sudden expenses, such as medical bills or an unforeseen auto repair.

-Next steps to create your budget
+Next steps to creating your budget

 Now that you’ve established what your monthly expenses are, you’ll need to organize them into a budget.
 To create a budget, start by listing out the individual expenses and their monthly costs.